 The resulting action has the property that it reproduces all the known small field solutions in the literature.
 At the same time, it allows one to study the large field regime in a controlled fashion, which is currently impossible at $k\sim 1$.
 In particular, it allows us to study the large $k$ analogs of HP solutions for all $d$ for which such solutions exist.
-This involves (numerically) solving the equations of motion of the Lagrangian \eqref{efflagdil}, \eqref{kinterm}, \eqref{Vchiphi}, as a function of the dimension $d$ and temperature $T=1/\beta$, with the HP boundary conditions (that the radius of $\mathbb{S}^3$ approaches a finite value at $r=0$).
-As mentioned earlier in the paper, we will describe these solutions in a companion paper \cite{CK}.
+This involves (numerically) solving the equations of motion of the Lagrangian \eqref{efflagdil}, \eqref{kinterm}, \eqref{Vchiphi}, as a function of the dimension $d$ and temperature $T=1/\beta$, with the HP boundary conditions (that assume that the $\mathbb{S}^3$ remains regular for all $r=0$).
+As mentioned earlier in the paper, we describe these solutions in a companion paper \cite{Chu:2025kzl}.

 At large $k$, we expect to be able to describe our results in terms of a semiclassical picture.
 The background \eqref{wzw} corresponds in this picture to a sigma model on a large three-sphere, with radius $\sqrt kl_s$, supported by $B$-field flux.
 The non-abelian Thirring deformations \eqref{lwsgenres} correspond to deformations of the size and shape of the three-sphere, which depend on the radial coordinate in $\mathbb{R}^d$.
 In particular, the winding tachyon $\chi$, which is non geometric in the $k=1$ theory, described as a CFT on $\mathbb{S}^1$, becomes a geometric mode on $\mathbb{S}^3$ at large $k$.